Vertex Writing Solutions

 Author tooling included

 A custom Word ribbon and VBA macro library ship with the suite.
-The high-frequency cleanup actions — style application, field updates, comment hygiene, tracked-change formatting — are one click away.
+High-frequency cleanup actions are one click away: style application, field updates, comment hygiene, tracked-change formatting.
 The same tooling supports authoring and pre-publication QC.

 How it works